AOP-PHP/AOP/doc/Contents/chapter2.md

 ### setArguments ###

 setArguments enables you to replace all the arguments the triggering method will receive.
-Beware that if you want to keep references, you will have to explicitely pass them back to setArguments.
+Beware that if you want to keep references you will have to explicitly pass them back to setArguments.

     [php]
     function callMe ($name, & $reference, & $reference2)